datapractice/machinelearners/log.md

 ## Sat 25 Mar 2017 12:20:44 GMT
 - trying to fix gh pages -- made new url for book http://datapractice.github.io/machinelearners/.
 Adding it to preface.
 TODO: send to Ginny

+## Tue 28 Mar 2017 14:38:02 BST
+- adding new copyedited files to work on -- this missing pieces